teddyknox/Thesis/docs/paper/redeeming_my_thesis.md

 With Caffe installed on our instance, I retrofitted the GoogLeNet architecture to produce predictions on 2 labels, instead of 1000.
 Next, I divided my database of labeled images, placing 75% into a training set and a 25% into a test set.
 Next, I trained the modified GoogLeNet on the training set.
 The training accuracy began low, then steadily rose, and finally converged after about two hours.

-\chapter{Results}
+### Theory

+% this part of the paper will require a very clear head to write.

+## Results

-My classifier converged to an F1 score of 0.16 and a test accuracy of about 75\%, which coincides with the fraction of images the test set are ``ugly''.
-The measure of a classification model is whether its classification accuracy is greater than the prior probablity of the largest category in the test set, since a fake model could achieve an accuracy equivalent to that prior probability by predicting the most prevalent category every time.
-It seems likely that during training the accuracy of my model grew because it gradually learned that guessing mostly ``ugly'' would produce the best accuracy, both on the training set and the test set.
+The classifier converged at a test accuracy of about 75\%, which is immediately troubling for its alignment with the dataset's priors.
+75\% of the images in the test set are ``ugly'', which means that a fake model could achieve a 75\% accuracy by predicting ``ugly'' every time.
+The F1 score for the classifier on the test dataset is 0.16, which is very low.

-These results are disappointing because they tell to us very little information about the dataset, the classifier, or what went wrong.
-Unfortunately I ran out of time to try and understand exactly what went wrong, which prevents us from arriving at the confident conclusion of a null result.
-A discussion of hypothetical next steps will come next.

 % graphic of F1 score calculation